The Six Basic Pages Every Website Should Have

 One tip, if you also decide to include a contact form give visitors the option to send a copy of their message to themselves so that they have a record of when it was sent.
 It is imperative to make sure these contact form messages are sent to an email address which is actively monitored so that messages are replied to promptly.
 If you do not have the resources to respond promptly then having one of these forms will do your business more harm than good.
 So think carefully about whether to have one or not and if so, to which email address these messages will be sent.

 The About us page should sum up what you do, who you are, and why you do what you do.
 People will want to read this sort of information when they are undecided to make an order, or before they want to get in touch with you.
 Make it clear and concise.
 It is also useful, particularly for small businesses and makes it more personal to have photographs and information about key members of staff but make sure that they give their consent first.

 A Frequently Asked Questions or Questions and Answers page(s) can save yourself, as well as your visitors, valuable time.
 The information should concentrate on the most frequent questions and concerns your visitors are likely to have.
 Use your own experience and past enquiry history to guide you in setting up this page.
 An additional useful source of likely questions is the FAQ pages of your competitors and suppliers.
 Whichever way you chose to build this page up, the information provided must be easy to find, relevant, simple and straight forward.
 It is particularly important that any associated search facility brings up only and all of the relevant FAQ and their answers.

 For eCommerce websites, there are of course other essential pages in addition to the above, details of will be covered in other tutorials.

-CGT offers a number of one to four day bespoke courses that can help you with successful website design and development.
-What's more with our bespoke courses, content from different courses can be combined so that you learn precisely what you need to suit you particular needs.
+We offer a number of bespoke courses that can help you with successful website design and development.
+What's more, with our bespoke courses, content from different courses can be combined so that you learn precisely what you need to suit your particular needs.
 So please contact us for further information.